Matucana intertexta is a recipient of the prestigious Award of Garden Merit of the UK's Royal Horticultural Society.

 Description

-During spring and early summer, this cactus produces pale orange to red-orange, funnel-shaped flowers at the top of the stem.
-The flowers are up to 4.2 inches (10.5 cm) long and 3.2 inches (8 cm) in diameter.
-The fruits are spherical, with white tufts of wool, up to 0.7 inches (1.8 cm) in diameter, and contain dull black to brown seeds.
+During spring and early summer, Matucana intertexta produces pale orange to red-orange, funnel-shaped flowers at the top of the stem.
+The flowers can reach a length of 4.2 inches (10.5 cm) and a diameter of 3.2 inches (8 cm).
+The fruits are spherical, with white tufts of wool, measuring up to 0.7 inches (1.8 cm) in diameter, and contain dull black to brown seeds.

 How to Grow and Care for Matucana intertexta